 - And much more

 An empowering and rewarding read.
-This book really makes you address and face your fears about pregnancy and birth through different exercises and activities such as journal writing, meditation, and painting.
+This book makes you address and face your fears about pregnancy and birth through exercises and activities such as journal writing, meditation, and painting.
 It talks about birth not as a medical event but as a holistic and beautiful event in life.
-You will find proven techniques for coping with labor pain without drugs, a discussion of the doctor or midwife’s role, and a look at the father’s responsibilities.
+You will find proven techniques for coping with labor pain without drugs, a discussion of the doctor or midwife’s role, and a look at the partner’s responsibilities.

-What were some books that you read during your pregnancy that you found helpful?
+What were some books you read during your pregnancy that you found helpful?
 What would you add to this list?